 - Chase Sapphire Preferred® Card: The card earns 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide, and earns Ultimate Rewards® points that you can use to buy travel on most airlines, or transfer into real airline miles with 6 airlines, including United and Southwest.
 You can also turn them into real hotel points with 3 hotel chains, including Hyatt and Marriott.
 It has a $95 annual fee.

-- Bank of America® Travel Rewards credit card: The card earns Earn 1.5 points per $1 spent on all purchases, has a $0 annual fee, and the points let you cover the cost of any travel you purchase with your card.
+- Bank of America® Travel Rewards credit card: The card earns Earn unlimited 1.5 points per $1 spent on all purchases, has a $0 annual fee, and the points let you cover the cost of any travel you purchase with your card.
 Preferred Rewards members earn up to nearly 3 points per dollar on all spending.